cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/validation.md

   --mass MASS           Signal mass to use (default:*)
 ```
 `printLevel` adjusts how much information is printed to the screen.
 When set to 0, the results are only written to the json file, but not to the screen.
 When set to 1 (default), the number of warnings/alerts
 of a given type is printed to the screen.
 Setting this option to 2 prints the same information as level 1, and additionally prints which uncertainties are affected (if the check is related to uncertainties) or which processes are affected (if the check is related only to processes).
-When `printLevel` is set to 3, the information from level 2 is printed, and additionaly for checks related to uncertainties it prints which processes are affected.
+When `printLevel` is set to 3, the information from level 2 is printed, and additionally for checks related to uncertainties it prints which processes are affected.

 To print information to screen, the script parses the json file that contains the results of the validation checks.
 Therefore, if you have already run the validation tool and produced this json file, you can simply change the `printLevel` by re-running the tool with `printLevel` set to a different value, and enabling the `--readOnly` option.